kohlerjp/HBHashButton/README.md

 HBHashButton
 ============

-To install, download the source code.
+To install, download the source code into your project.

 In your project add the line
 ```